seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 * Peer discussions
 * Community events

-This mirrors your repository sections around recognition and well-being.
+This mirrors the repository sections around recognition and well-being.

 ---